HoratioConkerhead/stitched-up-companion/docs/data_format_documentation.md

-# "Stitched Up" Interactive App - Data Format Documentation
+# Interactive Reading Companion - Data Format Documentation

-This document describes the data format for the "Stitched Up" interactive app and provides guidance for adding new books to the series.
+This document describes the data format for the Interactive Reading Companion app and provides guidance for adding new books to the series.

 ## Data Structure